-- By Robert A. ManningRobert A. Manning is a senior fellow of the Brent Scowcroft Center on International Security at the Atlantic Council.
-He served as a senior counselor to the U.S. undersecretary of state for global affairs from 2001 to 2004, as a member of the U.S. Department of State Policy Planning Staff from 2004 to 2008, and on the National Intelligence Council Strategic Futures Group from 2008 to 2012. @RManning4 on Twitter.
+- By Robert A. ManningRobert A Manning is a senior fellow at the Atlantic Council’s Brent Scowcroft Center on International Security.
+He has served as an advisor to the assistant secretary of state for East Asian and Pacific affairs, a counselor to the undersecretary of state for global affairs, a member of the State Department’s Policy Planning Staff, and on the National Intelligence Council’s Strategic Futures Group.
+Follow him on Twitter at: @Rmanning4.

 For world powers such as the United States, Japan, and their allies, concerns about the rise of China can be traced to one trend: that even as it has integrated itself into the global economy and existing institutions, China has tried to define its role as a major power by creating alternative organizations that challenge the existing regional and global order.
 A chain of developments in recent months, however —a new Chinese diplomatic activism in the Middle East not least among them — has complicated any judgment of Beijing’s global strategy.